bup-gc(1) Bup 0.33.6

 bup gc removes (permanently deletes) unreachable data from the repository, data that isn’t referred to directly or indirectly by the current set of branches (backup sets) and tags.
 But bear in mind that given deduplication, deleting a save and running the garbage collector might or might not actually delete anything (or reclaim any space).

 With the current, proababilistic implementation, some fraction of the unreachable data may be retained.
-In exchange, the garbage collection should require much less RAM than might by some more precise approaches.
+In exchange, the garbage collection should require less RAM than might be required by some more precise approaches.

 Typically, the garbage collector would be invoked after some set of invocations of bup rm.